Mouwrice/web-assignment/README.md

 # Stampix Web Assignment

+This is my submission for the stampix web assignment.

+## Running the development build

+`yarn start`

 **Important**: You can choose any technology stack you want, this repo contains a scaffolded web app with [Create React App](https://github.com/facebook/create-react-app).
 We will be evaluating the quality of your project, how you do it, is entirely up to you :)